Back to all work

 MY TEAM'S ROLE

 One framework.
-Every business stream.
+Ten business streams.

 We took the Canvas concept and stress-tested it across every vertical we owned.
 What does a canvas look like when a seller is facing a policy violation?
 When they're planning for a product launch?
 When their sales are declining and they don't know why?
 When they need to build a promotion strategy across multiple programs simultaneously?
 Each scenario had different data needs, different action types, and different levels of urgency.
 The framework had to handle all of them consistently.